Foxy/foxy-node-api/README.md

 Here is an example URL: `https://yourdomain.foxycart.com/cart?name=Flute%20Warm-Up%20Book&code=warmups&price=1.99`

-Notice the **`code=warmups`** argument?
-If that argument is not present, the query will not be signed.
+Note that the **`code`** parameter is required.
+If `code` is not present, the URL will not be signed.
+(This goes for all links and forms.)

 ```js
 hmacSign.setSecret("MySuperSecretKey");
 const signedURL = hmacSign.url(unsigedURL);
 ```
 The `signedURL` variable should be used as the link `href` attribute.

 #### Sign individual name/value elements

 Signing individual name/value elements is a more advanced topics.
 It will allow you to provide purchases of several products with a single click and to specify complex products.

 You must, however, be sure to sign all the fields properly.

 Please, **[refer to the documentation](https://wiki.foxycart.com/v/2.0/hmac_validation#the_howimplementation_details)** on how to use your signed values.

 Here is how you obtain a signed name/value to use in your element.

 ```js
 hmacSign.setSecret("MySuperSecretKey");